dashed-slug/wallets/readme.txt

 [Bitcoin and Altcoin Wallets](https://www.dashed-slug.net/bitcoin-altcoin-wallets-wordpress-plugin) is a FREE WordPress plugin by [dashed-slug](https://dashed-slug.net).

-It enables financial transactions on your site via Bitcoins and other cryptocurrencies.
+Your users can perform financial transactions on your site via Bitcoins and other cryptocurrencies.

 = Get the free PDF manual! =